galaxy001/MBA/Plan.md

 ##### 1.1 Weight

 * Between [0,1] for each catalog.
 0 for impossible.
 0.5 for missing.
-* For each Value within one catalog, score each by [0,10] scores, and divide by number of tags to normalize.
-Default score is 5 for 0.5.
+* For each Value within one catalog, score each by [0,10] scores, ~~and divide by number of tags to normalize.
+Default score is 5 for 0.5~~ and log() it.
-* Multiply them up.
+* ~~Multiply them up.~~ Sum up and Divided by the count of catalogs, and change to log2 based so that 50% will be `-1`.

 #### 2. Reference Dedup & Index